History of Vietnam (1945–present): Contemporary Vietnam (since 1993)

-During the late 80s, Vietnam began tentative market reforms along the model then being adopted by China.
+During the late 1980s, Vietnam began tentative market reforms along the model then being adopted by China.
 The basis for these experiments were in the south which had a stronger tradition of trade and commerce.
 The perestroika policies of Soviet leader Mikhail Gorbachev were also a source of motivation.
 Although communist governments in Eastern Europe were collapsing in 1989, Vietnam was kept comparatively isolated from these events due to its poverty and geographical distance and a few small pro-democracy protests in Hanoi were quickly suppressed.
 The fall of the Soviet Union in 1991 caused a thaw in the long hostile Sino-Vietnamese relations as the two nations embraced each other as some of the only surviving communist states.

 Soon after the Paris Agreement on Cambodia resolved the conflict in October 1991, however, Vietnam established or reestablished diplomatic and economic relations with most of Western Europe, and several Asian countries.
 In February 1994, the United States lifted its economic embargo against Vietnam, and in June 1995, the United States and Vietnam normalized relations.
+After President Bill Clinton visited Vietnam in 2000, a new era of Vietnam began.
+No other U.S. leader had ever officially visited Hanoi and Clinton was the first to visit Vietnam since U.S. troops withdrew from the country in 1975.
 In June 2005, a high-level Vietnamese delegation, led by Prime Minister Phan Văn Khải, visited the United States and met with their U.S. counterparts, including President George W. Bush.
 This was the first such visit in 30 years.
-Although the visit mostly went well, a few embarrassing events occurred such as the White House's official website (www.whitehouse.gov) accidentally depicting the flag of South Vietnam in its official announcement of the visit.
+Although the visit mostly went well, a few embarrassing events occurred such as the White House's official website accidentally depicting the flag of South Vietnam in its official announcement of the visit.
 This provoked dismay and hostile comments from the Vietnamese government until the White House officially apologized and corrected the webpage.
 In addition, a crowd of hostile protesters gathered outside the White House during Phan's meeting with President Bush denouncing the Vietnamese Communist Party and waving South Vietnamese flags.